-On the basis of our current projections and assuming Board approval, the Jansen Potash Project is likely to ramp-up to its nameplate capacity of approximately 10 Mtpa of agricultural grade potassium chloride (KCI) in the decade beyond 2020.
-The Measured Resource estimate for Jansen is 5.3 billion tonnes at 25.6 per cent potassium oxide (K2O) (25.6 per cent K2O is equivalent to 40.5 per cent KCl using the mineralogical conversion factor of 1.583) with an anticipated life of more than 50 years.
+On the basis of our current projections and assuming Board approval, the Jansen Potash Project is likely to rampup to its nameplate capacity of approximately 10 Mtpa of agricultural grade potassium chloride (KCl) in the decade beyond 2020.
 The Government of Saskatchewan has issued a Potash Lease Special Agreement (KLSA) for our Jansen Project, which provides long-term security of tenure to allow the ongoing development and subsequent operation of Jansen for the life of the operation.